Tool Masks

 SurfaceThe Surface mask returns true if the block is adjacent to air or liquids.

-Similar to the Script Brush, the mask scripting allows users to input custom scripts using Lua.
-However, the rule of returning a boolean value still applies.
+Mask Scripting uses the same formatting for the Script Brush.
+Mask Scripts allow users to input custom scripts using Lua.
+However, a boolean value is still expected to be returned.

 Video Demo